-Flash Flood Warning Issued for Northwest Alabama
+EXPIRED: Flash Flood Warning Issued for Northwest Alabama

 * Flash Flood Warning for…

-Western Lauderdale County in northwestern Alabama…
+Lauderdale County in northwestern Alabama…

 Colbert County in northwestern Alabama…